microsoft/NeuralSpeech/LightSpeech/README.md

 ### 1. Prepare dataset

-Note: You can also download our preprossed binarized data from [here](https://msramllasc.blob.core.windows.net/modelrelease/LightSpeech/data.tgz), then you can skip step 1-3, and directly navigate to step 4.
+Note: You can also download our preprocessed binarized data from [here](https://msramllasc.blob.core.windows.net/modelrelease/LightSpeech/data.tgz), then you can skip step 1-3, and directly navigate to step 4.

 ```bash
 mkdir -p data/raw/